juliandresbv/tyba-be-test-rest-api/README.md

 Run the app running the command:

-1. Run `docker-compose up -d` for deploying service containers: DB, and app.
+1. Run `docker compose up -d` (or the legacy command `docker-compose up -d`) for deploying service containers: DB, app, and pgAdmin4.
-2. On pgAdmin, create the connection with the database credentials and options set on the `./.env` file.
-3. Run the DB scripts that are located in `./db/scripts` on pgAdmin (or any other DB client compatible with PostgreSQL)
+2. Run the DB scripts that are located in `./db/scripts` on pgAdmin web client (or any other DB client compatible with PostgreSQL).

+   - Open the pgAdmin4 web client on any web browser using the `http://localhost:16543/` URL.
+   - Log-in with credentials (email, and password) defined on the `./.env` file.
+   - Create the connection with the database credentials and options set on the `./.env` file. **IMPORTANT: Use the literal string `db` as hostname/address when setting up the connecting to the DB.**.
-   - Run `./db/scripts/create-schema.sql`
+   - Run the `./db/scripts/create-schema.sql` script on pgAdmin4 web client.
-   - Run `./db/scripts/tables-datafill.sql`
+   - Run the `./db/scripts/tables-datafill.sql` script on pgAdmin4 web client.

 > **Note:** For dropping the schema or deleting the values on the tables, you can find the respective script on the `./db/scripts/drop-schema.sql` file.

 The app should be up and running after the command execution.

+To shutdown the services deployed on Docker run:

+1. Run `docker compose down` (or the legacy command `docker-compose down`)

 ### Testing